suipnice/moodle-mod_wims/README.md

 If you want also the sheets marks to be exported, you have to select the specific sheets in the activity parameters in Moodle.

 All marks (exams + selected sheets) will automatically be imported in Moodle every nights.

+## License ##

+- 2015 Edunao SAS <contact@edunao.com>
+- 2018 Université Nice Sophia Antipolis <pi@unice.fr>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.